Most Searched

 Should you wear contact lenses even on rare occasions, there are multiple precautions that you should always follow.
 By doing so, you can greatly decrease your risk of a serious eye disease linked to contact lens use.

 By combining proper contact lens care with the help of a skilled ophthalmologist, you can have the best chances of keeping your eyes healthy and catching any infections before they cause severe eye damage and sight loss.
-Both during Contact Lens Health Week and throughout the year, your awareness can save your vision and the sight of your loved ones.

 Telehealth appointments are available.